opendr-eu/opendr/projects/perception/lightweight_open_pose/README.md

 4. demos/inference_demo.py: A tool that demonstrates how to perform inference on a single image and then draw the detected poses
 5. demos/webcame_demo.py: A simple tools that performs live pose estimation using a webcam
 6. jetbot: A demo developed on Webots to demonstrate how OpenDR functionality can be used to provide a naive fall detector.
 This demo can be also directly used on an NVIDIA JetBot.

+Please use the `--device cpu` flag for the demos if you are running them on a machine without a CUDA-enabled GPU.
+The JetBot demo autodetects whether a GPU is available.